-Financial Services Overview: The financial services industry, as well as financial disciplines common to all industries (such as accounting), have long histories of attracting energetic and ambitious people who are looking for the best career opportunities.
+Why Financial Services Careers are Attractive: The financial services industry, as well as financial disciplines common to all industries (such as accounting), have long histories of attracting energetic and ambitious people who are looking for the best career opportunities.
 Focusing on the financial services industry, here are a few of its most significant selling points for prospective employees.

-Compensation: The industry is noted for compensation structures that are, overall, much more generous than in other sectors of the economy.
+Compensation: The financial services industry is noted for compensation structures that are, overall, much more generous than in other sectors of the economy.
 See our more in-depth discussion of compensation for details.

 Advancement: Compared to other industries, the financial industry tends to place less weight on seniority in judging the readiness of employees for advancement.
 High performers can move ahead regardless of age.
 As a result, working in financial services can be particularly attractive for ambitious young people in a hurry.